 The Bureau is also responsible for the staffing and management of police officers assigned to the Police Reporting Centre.

-In addition to its emergency support responsibilities, the HRPS Communications Bureau staffs the Front Desk at Police Headquarters with one full-time and one part-time switchboard operator.
+In addition to its emergency support responsibilities, the HRPS Communications Bureau staffs the Front Desk at Police Headquarters.